docker-flow/docker-flow-proxy/docs/blocking.md

 We sent an `GET` request (default type) and the output is as follows.

 ```
-TODO
+HTTP/1.1 200 OK
+Date: Sat, 22 Jul 2017 13:35:55 GMT
+Content-Length: 14
+Content-Type: text/plain; charset=utf-8

+hello, world!
 ```

-Since get is on the list of allowed request methods, we got OK (status code `200`) indicating that the proxy allowed it to pass to the destination service.
+Since `GET` is on the list of allowed request methods, we got OK (status code `200`) indicating that the proxy allowed it to pass to the destination service.

 Let's confirm that the behavior is the same with a `DELETE` request.